Block storage performance

 performance index

-The performance indicators of block storage products mainly include IOPS, throughput and access latency.
-Some block storage products also have requirements for capacity, for example, the capacity ranges of ESSD cloud disks of different performance levels are different.
+The performance indicators of block storage products mainly include IOPS、 Throughput and access latency.
+The performance of some block storage products is related to capacity, such as ESSD You need to select different capacity ranges for cloud disks.

 index